 Individuals who are not already enrolled as KU graduate students must complete an application to the Graduate School for admission into the certificate program and submit an application fee along with the following materials:

-- A Statement of Interest in the environmental assessment or environmental justice certificate program.
+- A Statement of Interest in the environmental geology program.
 This 1- or 2-page narrative should summarize your education, employment history, your long-term career goals, and how this certificate will help you achieve these goals.

-- A letter of recommendation from someone familiar with your academic work or qualified to offer judgment on your ability to undertake graduate-level work (former professor of instructor, workplace supervisor).
+- Three letters of recommendation from persons familiar with your academic work or qualified to offer judgment on your ability to undertake graduate-level work (former professor of instructor, workplace supervisor).

-Current KU graduate students wishing to enroll in the Graduate Certificate in Environmental Geology program will apply through the Graduate School.
+Current KU graduate students wishing to enroll in the Professional Science Masters degree in Environmental Geology will apply through the Graduate School.
 A student must be in good standing with their graduate degree program in order to participate in the certificate program.
 A graduate GPA of 3.0 or higher is required for admission.
-Awarding of certificates will be handled consistent with guidelines and timing of degree awards of the Graduate School.
-Completion of the certificate will appear on the graduate transcript.
+Awarding of degrees will be handled consistent with guidelines and timing of degree awards of the Graduate School.
+Completion of the degree will appear on the graduate transcript.
 KU graduate students should submit the following materials:

-- A Statement of Interest in the environmental geology certificate program and its relationship to your graduate course of study.
+- A Statement of Interest in the PSM in Environmental Geology program and its relationship to your graduate course of study.

 - An unofficial copy of your KU transcript.